oopsmonk/documentation/iri/1.0/tutorials/install-iri-linux.md

 --------------------
 ### Mainnet

-This file configures IRI to run on the Mainnet, exposes the API on port 14265, and keeps all transactions in the ledger instead of doing [local snapshots](root://getting-started/0.1/network/nodes.md#local-snapshots).
+This file configures IRI to run on the Mainnet, exposes the API on port 14265, and keeps all transactions in the database..

 ```bash
 [IRI]